 Dr Sanchez Rosas says that according to Spanish legislation on Assisted Reproduction, ART treatment should be used only when there is a reasonable possibility of success and there are no risks to either woman’s or her baby’s health.
 Taking this into account, one should separately evaluate both main treatments: IVF with own eggs and IVF with egg donation.
 In each case, the prognosis is completely different.

-Dr Sanchez Rosas says that there are two different tests to determine ovarian reserve: astral follicle count (AFC) performed using a transvaginal ultrasound and anti-müllerian hormone (AMH) in the blood.
-Normal parameters of ovarian reserve are: AFC=5 and AMH 1.2 ng/ml.
-The best option for doctors is to consider both predicative factors when deciding on IVF treatment type.
+Dr Sanchez Rosas says that there are two different tests to determine ovarian reserve: astral follicle count (AFC) performed using a transvaginal ultrasound and Anti-Müllerian Hormone (AMH) in the blood.
+Normal parameters of ovarian reserve are AFC=5 and AMH 1.2 ng/ml.
+The best option for doctors is to consider both predictive factors when deciding on IVF treatment type.
 They also have to keep in mind that a woman’s age is a crucial factor in excluding a patient from IVF treatment.
-Generally, it is common to recommend egg donation in case of over 40-year old patients (regardless of their ovarian reserves).
+Generally, it is common to recommend egg donation in the case of over 40-year-old patients (regardless of their ovarian reserves).
 Women that are younger than 44 years old will have their personalised recommendation prepared on the basis of OR conditions.